-The earliest evidence of millet as human food, the archaeologists discovered in the southern Egyptian archaeological site of Nabta Playa.
+Archaeologists discovered the earliest evidence of millet as human food in the southern Egyptian archaeological site of Nabta Playa.
 Here they found millet grains in addition to the remnants of an 8,000-year-old settlement.

 Previously, East Africans had cultivated the plant, later spreading to the west of today’s Nigeria, Burkina Faso, and Senegal.
-The fact that the grain grows so well in Africa is due to its preference for dryness and heat.
+The grain grows so well in Africa due to its preference for dryness and heat.

 The ancient grain is much more drought-resistant than wheat or corn.
 In times of global warming, the grass has a much better future than wheat, for example.

 India also declared the year of the Millet Revolution.

 The seeds have been sown for a millet revolution.